cwesson/funge-plus-plus/README.md

 following a vertical tab are ignored.
 This is not part of the Funge-98 specification, but provides a simple way to create 4-dimensional funges.

-Trefunge frunges can be loaded as funge-lib formatted `.fl` files.
+Trefunge funges can be loaded as funge-lib formatted `.fl` files.

 Higher dimension funges can be loaded as BeQunge formatted `.beq` files.
 Loading a `.beq` file implies `-lNFUN`.